-Prior to 6 April 2016 the old State pension system was in operation and increases applied to LGPS benefits were dependent on whether or not the State applied an ‘uprating difference calculation’ and paid the net result with any State benefits.
+Before the 6 April 2016 the old State pension system was in operation and increases applied to LGPS benefits were dependent on whether the State applied an ‘uprating difference calculation’ and paid the net result with any State benefits.
 This was commonly known to public service pension scheme administrators as payment of net ‘Additional Pension’ (‘net AP’).
 The ‘uprating difference calculation’ was broadly calculated as follows:

 “DWP calculated the gross AP and increased that value by the percentage increase in prices as currently measured by the Consumer Prices Index.
 A Contracted-out Deduction, which was not increased and which broadly equated to the pensioners GMP, was set against the value of the increased gross AP, and any surplus amount was paid to the pensioner = Net AP”.